 3. Consider purchasing Quick Queue and Quick Queue Premier if you are visiting during the busiest times.

 Quick Queue allows you unlimited single-day access to the express entrances at Journey to Atlantis, Wild Arctic, Shipwreck Rapids, Bayside Sky Ride and Manta.
-Quick Queue Premier includes all of the benefits of Quick Queue PLUS reserved seating at most SeaWorld shows, including One Ocean, Blue Horizons, Shamu Rocks (during Summer Nights), Pets Rule, Sea Lions Live and Sea Lions Tonite (during Summer Nights).
-Madagascar Live!
-Operation: Vacation is not included.
+Some Quick Queue options also include one-time express access to Electric Eel (be sure to read the fine print if this is important to you — you can also purchase a single-use entry to just Electric Eel).
+Quick Queue Premier includes all of the benefits of Quick Queue PLUS reserved seating at most SeaWorld shows, including Orca Encounter, Dolphin Amphitheater, Pets Rule! and Sea Lion & Otter Amphitheater.
 This is the easiest way to maximize your time at SeaWorld San Diego.
+If shows are more important to you than rides, you can purchase reserved seating for just shows and presentations.

 4. Eat breakfast before you get to the park.